-CVI may not be manifested for a long time, but the symptoms manifest significantly affect the quality of life of the patient.
-The first symptoms are a feeling of heaviness in the legs, very often there are swelling of the lower leg, feet.
-Next - raspiruyuschie pain.
-Calf muscles at night can reduce the cramp, the patient experiences a feeling of heat in the lower limbs.
+CVI may not appear for a long time, but the symptoms that appear significantly affect the patient's quality of life.
+The first symptoms are a feeling of heaviness in the legs, very often there are swelling of the lower leg and foot.
+Further - bursting pains.
+The calf muscles can cramp at night, the patient experiences a sensation of heat in the lower extremities.

 Advanced forms of venous insufficiency - trophic eczema and ulcers

-Through the skin, the vascular "sprockets" and veins, which, with varicose veins become visible in the form of plexuses, similar bunches of grapes, begin to appear through the skin.
-The skin becomes drier, is covered with brown "islands" that grow as the disease develops.
-In the end, a trophic ulcer forms in their center.
+Vascular "stars" and veins begin to appear through the skin, which with varicose veins become significantly visible in the form of plexuses, similar to bunches of grapes.
+The skin becomes drier, covered with brown "islets" that grow as the disease progresses.
+Finally, a trophic ulcer forms in their center.

 The disease has several stages: